 Central Phoenix: 602.497.4352

-We put the bands in place to move your child’s teeth up and down, forward or backward.
+We put the bands in place to move your child’s teeth up and down, and forward or backward.
 Not wearing them might add weeks or months to treatment time.

 Retainers keep your child’s teeth straight after their braces come off.
-If your child doesn’t wear one their teeth will move, and that could jeopardize the treatment.
+If your child doesn’t wear one, their teeth will move, and that could jeopardize the treatment.

 Absolutely!
 Cleanings and checkups matter a lot while a child wears braces.
 If your child has no pediatric dentist at this time, we can help.
 Doctor Amy loves kids and has special training and dental instruments to care for their little teeth and gums.

 While we recognize that orthodontic “emergencies” are not life-and-death situations, we also understand that situations may occur that cause discomfort.
-Perhaps a wire will break or you accidentally eat something that causes a problem.
-We have provided the information below to help you prevent those types of emergencies and also to answer some of the most common questions regarding these special situations.
+Perhaps a wire will break, or you accidentally eat something that causes a problem.
+We have provided the information below to help you prevent those types of emergencies, and to also answer some of the most common questions regarding these special situations.

 If you are experiencing an orthodontic emergency with your braces that can’t wait for regular office hours, you may contact our on-call emergency staff at 480.361.4600.
 Please follow the prompts given by our automated attendant so that you can be directed to the emergency call center.